-For the woman you love, the gift doesn’t have to be sexy, but it does have to be special.
+For the woman you love, a Valentine’s Day gift doesn’t need to be sexy, but it should be special.
 Check out this SG Valentine’s Day gift guide for ideas on what to get her.

 “Three words.
 Eight letters.
 Say them and I’m yours.”

 That’s what Blair Waldorf said to Chuck Bass on Gossip Girl—and he couldn’t do it.
-But you did (hi, hello quarantine-induced Netflix re-watches).
-And so did your girl, and now you’re living the dream.
+But you did (hi, hello my flu-induced Netflix re-watch).
+So did your girl, and now you two are living the coupled-up dream.

 Your relationship is in that sweet spot: It’s official, it’s comfortable, and you’re still pretty damn excited to have this woman on your arm.

 This Valentine’s Day it’s all about reminding her that no one knows her better or cherishes her more than you—and showing it with an amazing (read: awesome, sweet and thoughtful all rolled into one) gift.

 Below, check out the #SGapproved Valentine’s Day gift guide for your love: